Change to the UKCHIP Registration Application Process

 The Federation for Heath Informatics: a new vision for the health informatics profession

 The UK Council of Health Informatics Professions, BCS, the Chartered Institute for IT, and the Institute of Health Records and Information Management (IHRIM) are working collaboratively to create a new federation for the Informatics profession.
-The three autonomous bodies will work closely together in a federation to ensure that UK health informatics is recognised as a valued profession.
+It is the intention that the three autonomous bodies will work closely together to ensure that health informatics is recognised as a valued profession across the UK.
+Other relevant professional bodies will be welcome and encouraged to join the Federation.

-Sign up here to apply for registration or login if you are already registered with UKCHIP.
+Apply here to register or login if you are already registered with UKCHIP.

 UKCHIP requires high standards of conduct and competence for registrants.
 Contact UKCHIP if you have a concern or wish to make a complaint about a registered health or social care informatics professional.